 These beneficial effects of lactobacilli, protect the intestine from the overgrowth of pathogens.

-One of the best documented probiotic strains is Lactobacillus rhamnosus GG ATCC 53103 (L. rhamnosus GG or LGG).
+A great example is Lactobacillus rhamnosus GG ATCC 53103 (L. rhamnosus GG or LGG).

 This strain, which has been isolated from healthy human intestinal microflora, and is found in Kefir, is one of the probiotic strains with the highest number of documented health benefits, especially in the prevention and recovery of intestinal tract infections [25, 26].